hikeventures/hikeventures.github.io/_posts/best/2016-06-10-best-outdoor-watches.markdown

 ---

+I have not tested all the watches in this article but those are my favourites if we were to buy a new one.
+The links on this site contain affiliate links.
+If you purchase thru the links you help support our blog (<a href="http://www.hikeventures.com/about/" target="_blank">here</a> you can read who we are).

+---

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/8620278312/in/album-72157648805512885/" title="Suunto Ambit 2"><img src="https://c1.staticflickr.com/9/8386/8620278312_aed75fec08_k.jpg" width="2048" height="1365" alt="best outdoor GPS watch color display 2016"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 <!--more-->